DOSull/Geographical-Computing/labs/week-1/week-1-overview.md

-# Introduction to notebooks and Python basics
+# Introduction to Python basics
 This week we have ~five~ ~four~ three instruction sets to explore.
 One of them is this one.

 The two important ones are